 Forgiveness: Relinquishing our desire to punish another for their offenses.
 (Dr. Jerry Cook)

 Easy to understand, hard to apply.
-But Yom Kippur is all about forgiveness – God’s forgiveness of man, and man’s forgiveness of others.
-Yom Kippur (translated the Day of Atonements) begins at sunset on October 4, 2014 and is the sixth in the seven Biblical Feasts.
+But The Day of Atonement (Yom Kippur in Hebrew) is all about forgiveness – God’s forgiveness of man, and man’s forgiveness of others.
+Yom Kippur (literally translated the Day of Atonements) is the sixth in the seven Biblical Feasts.
 It commemorates God’s annual forgiveness of the Israelites as a nation and God’s forgiveness of all through Yeshua’s death.
 Likewise, it’s a time when we are to forgive others. (more…)

 There are seven Feasts or Holy Days commanded in the Bible – four in the Spring, and three in the Fall.
 It’s true, Jews had been observing these Feasts for 1,400 years before Yeshua’s birth.
-But what if God set those dates as days He intends to fulfill specific prophecies in Yeshua’s lifetime and His second coming?
+But what if Yehovah set those dates as days He intends to fulfill specific prophecies in Yeshua’s lifetime and His second coming?
 Wouldn’t you want to know which dates those were?
 Let’s recount what happened on the Spring Feast dates during Yeshua’s lifetime. (more…)

 The Sabbath – we think of the Jewish day of rest, or maybe any day when we’re not working, or the day we attend church.
 Yeshua says of the Sabbath, “The Sabbath was made for man, not man for the Sabbath.”
 (Mark 2:27).
 The Sabbath is one of the blessings God made for mankind to enjoy.
 He practiced it Himself on the seventh day of creation.
 Was God tired?
 Had all the work He’d done on the first six days worn Him out?
 I can imagine it could, but no — God created it along with the world and its inhabitants as a gift to man, animals and the land.